-If one just looks around, though, one can see that silver and silver nanoparticles are used as an antimicrobial in a variety of industrial, food industry, healthcare, and domestic applications.
+If one looks around, one can see that silver and silver nanoparticles are used as an antimicrobial in various industrial, food industry, healthcare, and domestic applications.
 It’s not useless.

 Oh… and one more thing for the record… from all of my research… no cases of Argyria have EVER been linked to properly produced colloidal/ionic silver that was absent of salt and/or other additives.
 Do it right, and you should be fine.

-But honestly, if you are apprehensive about taking or using CS, then just try this… don’t use it.
+But honestly, if you are apprehensive about taking or using CS, then try this… don’t use it.
 It doesn’t bother me in the slightest.
-I truly don’t care either way.
-There are plenty of herbs out there that are effective as well, so you can use those.
-However, I would ask that you be careful about scaring others about the use of CS because the facts simply do not support such a position.
-At the end of the day (like me), it may end up being their only option.
+I genuinely don’t care either way.
+There are plenty of herbs that are effective as well, so you can use those.
+However, I would ask that you be careful about scaring others about the use of CS because the facts do not support such a position.
+At the end of the day (like me), it may be their only option.

 And I know some will be tempted to respond to this post with some crap about the bioaccumulation of CS.
 Well, don’t.
-A lot of things bioaccumulate, and I would MUCH rather it be something like CS than just about anything else that I can’t seem to control… like polytetrafluoroethylene or brominated ﬂame retardants.
-If you’re really worried about a little CS over these two gems… you have some serious research that needs to be done.
-In fact… if you’re not simply pissed off about polybrominated diphenyl ethers or perfluorinated compounds, but you want to get into an internet argument about the imaginary dangers of CS, you probably don’t belong in this conversation.
+Many things bioaccumulate, and I would MUCH rather it be something like CS than just about anything else that I can’t control, like polytetrafluoroethylene or brominated ﬂame retardants.
+If you’re worried about a little CS over these two gems… you have some serious research that needs to be done.
+If you’re not simply pissed off about polybrominated diphenyl ethers or perfluorinated compounds, but you want to get into an internet argument about the imaginary dangers of CS, you probably don’t belong in this conversation.
 I’m sorry… but it’s true.